brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-auron.md

 ## Background, Alignment, and Personality

 Auron grew up as a warrior monk in a monastery, and he’s also a survivor of a traumatic experience where his old party died.
-Two backgrounds really fit that.
+Two backgrounds fit that.

 To play into Auron’s background in a monastery, the **Acolyte** background would be a great fit.
 This grants proficiency in Insight and Religion—both great fits for Auron’s character, and Insight in particular is a good fit with Auron’s higher Wisdom.
 This background could easily be played as a warrior for a particular church, such as a personal guardian for an important religious figure.